 Thinking futures is now widespread, fateful and problematic.
 Yet much futures research neglects the insights that social science, the arts and humanities, can offer.
-Lancaster’s Institute for Social Futures works innovatively across disciplinary boundaries linking science, social science and humanities to examine what futures might develop within key domains of human/material activity.
+Lancaster’s Centre for Social Futures works innovatively across disciplinary boundaries linking science, social science, arts and humanities to examine what futures might develop within key domains of human/material activity.